 Are you struggling to sustain 5S in your workplace?

-5S is a lean methodology for organizing workspaces by eliminating waste, optimizing productivity and promoting safety.
+5S is a lean methodology for organising workspaces by eliminating waste, optimising productivity and promoting safety.
 It creates an environment of responsibility, discipline and orderliness – fundamental to world-class competitiveness.
 5S is often regarded as a good way to start a continuous improvement initiative because it establishes an important foundation on which other best practices can prosper.

 The benefits of 5S include:

 - An orderly and safer work environment

 - Reduced set-up and changeover times

 - Regular inspection of equipment and lowered repair costs

 - A sense of ownership and pride in the workplace

 Download the how-to guide Sustaining 5S for continuous improvement success and find out how to:

 - Drive the process using 3 key elements

 Management initially needs to steer 5S until full ownership is achieved.